Xilinx/Embedded-Design-Tutorials/docs/ZynqMPSoC-EDT/docs/4-build-sw-for-ps-subsystems.md

     Basic initialization of this system to run a simple application is done by the device initialization Tcl script.

+### What Just Happened?

+Vitis IDE uses JTAG to control the processors.
+It uses FSBL to initialize ARM Cortex-A53, syspend the processors, then loads hello_r5 to DDR, launch ARM Cortex-R5F core 0.

+The application software sent the "Hello World" string to the UART0 peripheral of the PS section on each processor.

+From UART0, the "Hello world" string goes byte-by-byte to the serial terminal application running on the host machine, which displays it as a string.

+### Run Hello World Application on ARM Cortex-A53 and Cortex-R5F Together

+1. Right-click **hello_system** and select **Run as → Run Configurations**.

+2. Right-click **Xilinx Application Debugger** and click **New Configuration**.

+    The Vitis IDE creates the new run configuration, named **SystemDebugger_hello_system**.
+The configurations associated with
+    the application are pre-populated in the Main page of the launch configurations.

+3. Click the **Target Setup** page and review the settings.

+    This file is exported when you create the platform using the Vitis IDE; it contains the initialization information for the processing system.

+4. Click **Run**.

 #### What Just Happened?

+Vitis IDE uses JTAG to control the processors.
+It uses FSBL to initialize ARM Cortex-A53, syspend the processors, then loads hello_a53 and hello_r5 to DDR, launch them together with very slight delays.

- The application software sent the "Hello World" string to the UART0 peripheral of the PS section.
+The application software sent the "Hello World" string to the UART0 peripheral of the PS section on each processor.

- From UART0, the "Hello world" string goes byte-by-byte to the serial terminal application running on the host machine, which displays it as a string.
+From UART0, the "Hello world" string goes byte-by-byte to the serial terminal.
+Since these two application races to use UART0, the string shows on host can have a race condition.
+Print characters may be mixed.

 ## Additional Information